KarenMars/KarenMars/README.md

 I'm KarenMars and I am currently finishing my Embedded Systems Master's degree at the Delft University of Technology.

 I am open to job opportunities related to machine learning and deep learning.
 To be specific, my master thesis is about automatic speech recognition.
 I would be happy to start my career in the field of speech after my graduation.
-You can contact me via LinkedIn if you have a related opportunity to offer.
+You can contact me via LinkedIn if you are willing to offer a related opportunity.

 ### Skills
 - **Programming languages:** Python, Bash